 BUILD SMALL HOT FIRES AND AVOID SMOULDERING

 Burn clean.
-Use small pieces of wood kindling and newspaper to start your fire.
+Use small pieces of wood kindling, and for the purpose of starting a fire only, use non-glossy, uncoated and uncoloured paper to start your fire.
 Use dry wood – 20% moisture or less.
 Moisture meters are available at hardware stores.
 Burn small, hot, bright fires.

 Burn smart.
-Do not damper or hold your fire overnight.
+Do not damper or hold your fire overnight, unless your appliance is designed for extended burns and load the fuel to prevent the fire from smouldering.
 This creates air pollution, promotes creosote build-up in your chimney, and does little to provide heat.